tpolecat/tpolecat.github.io/_book/04-Selecting.md

 ### Multi-Column Queries

 We can select multiple columns, of course, and map them to a tuple.
-The `gnp` column is nullable so we'll select that one into an `Option[Double]`.
+The `gnp` column in our table is nullable so we'll select that one into an `Option[Double]`.
 In a later chapter we'll see how to check the types to be sure they're sensible.

 ```scala
 scala> (sql"select code, name, population, gnp from country"